-- Identify farm operations within the Township and immediately neighboring communities that currently are or would like to be open to the public.
+- ➤ Identify farm operations within the Township and immediately neighboring communities that currently are or would like to be open to the public.
 If this idea blossoms, it could then be extended to a further geographical area.
-Local farm information in the ADC Local Farm Products Guide would be a starting point for information on farms with facilities currently accessible to the public as well as agritourism already occurring in the area. - Conduct a forum with Kemblesville residents on how and where the village could avail itself as a gateway for agritourism.
-The BoS may decide to create a new Committee for the purposes of carrying out this action. - Consider typing agricultural heritage of the region, through a possible heritage center in the village, as an element of agritourism and as a way to tap into and attract the heritage-related visitor market sector, which is significant economy in PA. - Promote trail and path connectivity to further enable equine activities. - Consider having displays along trails and pedestrian walkways to showcase and educate the community about local agricultural products.
-(See Action 5-2.2)
+Local farm information in the ADC Local Farm Products Guide would be a starting point for information on farms with facilities currently accessible to the public as well as agritourism already occurring in the area. - Conduct a charrette with Kemblesville residents on how and where the village could avail itself as a gateway for agritourism. - Consider typing agricultural heritage of the region, through a possible heritage center in the village, as an element of agritourism and as a way to tap into and attract the heritage-related visitor market sector, which is significant economy in PA.

 3-1.5.
-HOW? - Consider having an annual or biannual forum with the agricultural industry in the Township to foster communication on industry current industry practices and concerns.
+HOW? - Consider having an annual or biannual charrette with the agricultural industry in the Township to foster communication on industry current industry practices and concerns.

-- Develop an ongoing open line of communication with the Franklin farming community, including farm operations and support businesses, via an annual or biannual forum.
-The farming community best know their individual businesses and through the forum can come together to provide constructive and collective input as to how Township planning can assist agricultural as an industry.
-Even for ideas that may be beyond the control of the Township, the information is still useful for the Township to understand in the overall context and for any larger scale regional initiatives related to agriculture that may emerge (e.g. State roadway studies or improvements). - Plan this local farming forum to also bring together farmers, as well as agricultural property owners and smaller farms (e.g. hobby farms) in order to gain insight about how Township planning could provide support in a continuing dynamic and multifaceted and tiered agriculture Franklin.
+- Develop an ongoing open line of communication with the Franklin farming community, including farm operations and support businesses, via an annual or biannual charrette.
+The farming community best know their individual businesses and through the charrette can come together to provide constructive and collective input as to how Township planning can assist agricultural as an industry.
+Even for ideas that may be beyond the control of the Township, the information is still useful for the Township to understand in the overall context and for any larger scale regional initiatives related to agriculture that may emerge (e.g. State roadway studies or improvements). - Plan this local farming charrette to also bring together farmers, as well as agricultural property owners and smaller farms (e.g. hobby farms) in order to gain insight about how Township planning could provide support in a continuing dynamic and multifaceted and tiered agriculture Franklin.